 Test & measurement

-Non-polarized electrolytic capacitors have foils with surfaces that are roughened by a special etching process, enlarging the surface.
-This enables it to have a much higher capacitance than other more straight-forward types.
-Th Show more
+Non-polarized electrolytic capacitors have foils with surfaces roughened by a unique etching process, enlarging the surface.
+This enables it to have a much higher capacitance than other more straightforward types.
+The electroly Show more

 In most electrical circuits, capacitors are almost unavoidable, and their number varies from project to project.
 A capacitor is an electrical component where the electrical charge can be saved on one side (+), while the opposite charge can be saved on the other side at the same time (-).
 In audio applications, they are primarily used in crossover filters, where the combination of other components determines the filter action.
 However, if you want to learn more about capacitors, please check out our detailed blog, "The basics of crossover components"!
 The blog also explains what you have to look for when choosing a capacitor!

 The main distinction between an electrolytic capacitor and a film/foil capacitor can be traced back to the type and construction of the dielectric used.
 Although the active component of electrolytic capacitors comprises aluminium (anode and cathode foil), paper, and electrolyte, the film/foil capacitor is constructed of metal-coated plastic film that forms the electrodes.
 Active electrolytic aluminium capacitors have an energy density up to ten times greater than polypropylene film capacitors.
 The non-polarized electrolytic capacitors here at SoundImports are the best low-cost solutions for passive speaker crossovers!